 Dietary calcium and supplements with calcium have been very popular for many years to prevent osteoporosis and fracture risk in seniors.
-They are usually administered along with vitamin D because this vitamin is associated with an improvement in calcium uptake.
+They are usually administered along with vitamin D Deficiency because this vitamin is associated with an improvement in calcium uptake.
 Health authorities recommend this association, and it does prevent osteoporosis.

 However, recent studies about calcium have made an unexpected discovery.
 After a long revision of the available data about calcium and fracture risk, scientists have discovered that intake of dietary calcium and that we find in the diet does give seniors an improvement in fracture risk, but this improvement is quite small.
 Thus, we don’t only need calcium and vitamin D to maintain stronger bones.
 There are other micronutrients to take into the equation as well.